๐Ÿ“šSignal Processing

 Discrete Fourier Transform (DFT)

-• Periodicity assumption means the DFT treats your signal as if it repeats infinitely, which can cause aliasing and spectral leakage if not addressed
+• Periodicity assumption means the DFT treats your signal as if it repeats infinitely.
+If the signal isn't periodic within the analysis window, this creates spectral leakage (energy smearing across frequency bins).

-• Computational complexity of O(N2)O(N^2) makes direct computation impractical for large datasets, motivating the need for faster algorithms
+• Computational complexity of O(N2)O(N^2) makes direct computation impractical for large datasets, since every output bin requires a sum over all NN input samples.
+This motivates the need for faster algorithms.

 Fast Fourier Transform (FFT)

-• Ubiquitous in applications including audio processing, radar systems, medical imaging, and telecommunications—if you're doing frequency analysis, you're using FFT
+• Ubiquitous in applications including audio processing, radar, medical imaging, and telecommunications.
+If you're doing frequency analysis on a computer, you're almost certainly using an FFT under the hood.

 Discrete Cosine Transform (DCT)

-Compare: DFT vs. DCT—both decompose signals into frequency components, but DCT uses only cosines and produces real outputs for real inputs.
+Compare: DFT vs. DCT: both decompose signals into frequency components, but DCT uses only cosines and produces real outputs for real inputs.
 DCT's superior energy compaction makes it the go-to for compression, while DFT (via FFT) dominates general spectral analysis.
-If an FRQ asks about image compression, DCT is your answer.
+If a question asks about image or video compression, DCT is your answer.

 Digital Filtering Architectures

 Filters modify signals by attenuating or amplifying specific frequency components.
-The key distinction: how the filter uses past outputs (feedback) determines its impulse response length, stability, and phase characteristics.
+The key distinction: whether the filter uses feedback from past outputs determines its impulse response length, stability properties, and phase characteristics.

 Finite Impulse Response (FIR) Filtering